sct/overseerr/docs/extending-overseerr/fail2ban.md

 If you are running Overseerr in a Docker container, make sure that the `PROXY` environment variable is set to `yes`.
 {% endhint %}

-{% hint style="warning" %}
-If your OS runs `firewalld`, make sure it is running and that Overseerr is accessible before continuing.
-{% endhint %}

 ### Configuring Fail2ban

 After installing Fail2ban, the configuration files should be located at `/etc/fail2ban`.
 Make a copy of `jail.conf` in the same directory, replacing the `.conf` extensions with `.local`.